Roony Bardghji: Barcelona

 On 14 July 2025, Bardghji signed a four-year contract with La Liga side Barcelona, completing a deal for €2 million, with performance-related add-ons.
+Bardghji was initially registered with Barcelona Atlètic but did not play any matches with the reserve team.

 Later that year, on 14 September, he made his debut for Barcelona in a 6–0 victory over Valencia.
 A month later, on 21 October, he recorded his first assist for the club in a 6–1 win over Olympiacos in the Champions League.
+Later that year, on 6 December, he scored his first La Liga goal in a 5–3 away win against Real Betis.

+In the 2026 Supercopa de España, Bardghji scored a goal and provided two assists in the semi-final against Athletic Bilbao.
+He went on to win the 2026 Supercopa de España after Barcelona won the final against Real Madrid.
+Prior to the Supercopa de España final, Bardghji was registered as a first team player and given the number 19.

+In early August 2026, Bardghji suffered an ACL injury to his right knee during pre-season training, ruling him out for several months.

 International career

 Bardghji made his international debut for the Sweden U17 team on 7 August 2021.
 He also played for the Sweden U21 team, with his debut on 2 June 2022.

 On 1 October 2025, Bardghji was called up to the Sweden national football team for the first time.
-On 10 October 2025, Bardghji made his first appearance for the national team in the 85th minute of a 0–2 loss against Switzerland in the 2026 UEFA World cup qualifiers.
+On 10 October 2025, Bardghji made his first appearance for the national team in the 85th minute of a 2–0 loss against Switzerland in the 2026 UEFA World cup qualifiers.